pow3rdown/public_scripts_and_tools/password_cracking/gen_wordlists/README.md

-# some scripts to help for generating wordlists:
+# some scripts to generate wordlists:

 * **gen_wordlists_combination.py**:
 the idea is to generate hashcat commands based on the wordlists found at the current folder sorted by size.